sc-idevops/pandoc_resume/markdown/intro.md

 - validate successful deployment,
 - and finally, regression test the service

 That way every deployment was checked and validated at every step ensuring if the deployment wasn’t successful Kuberentes would roll-back to the old version.
+The goal of proper CI/CD is to catch and fail early so you don’t accidentally deploy broken code and if you do it reverts back to good code to minimize downtime to the consumer.
-This allowed us to push constant updates to live services.
-This is actually what Microsoft does they push straight to production.
+This also allowed us to push constant updates to live services.
+This is actually what Microsoft does they push straight to production *(which explains a lot)*.
 This isn’t always a good thing but definitely it’s gaining some traction in the industry.
-The goal of proper CI/CD is to catch and fail early so you don’t accidentally deploy broken code and if you do it reverts back to good code to minimize downtime to the consumer.

 The project that I am the most proud of is a kubernetes manifest generator which you can access at <http://k8ssoftner.idevops.io> ​ (I didn't name it)
 The goal of this project is that anyone could easily create deployable kubernetes yaml files by filling out a form.